-- in history, architecture, archaeology or related fields.
-The commission shall serve without compensation except that they may be reimbursed for actual expenses incident to the performance of their duties within the limits of any funds available to the commission. - 3.5.3.2.
+3.5.3.2.
 Commission members shall serve overlapping terms of two (2) years.
-The terms of office for all initial reappointments after the adoption of this section shall be configured as follows: - 3.5.3.2.1 Three (3) commissioners, with terms to expire on June 30 of odd years. - 3.5.3.2.2.
+The terms of office for all initial reappointments after the adoption of this section shall be configured as follows:

+3.5.3.2.1 Three (3) commissioners, with terms to expire on June 30 of odd years.

+3.5.3.2.2.
 Four (4) commissioners, with terms to expire on June 30 of even years.
-Thereafter, all appointments shall be for three-year terms. - 3.5.3.3.
-The commission shall select from among its members a chairperson and vice-chairperson who shall be elected annually by the commissioners. - 3.5.3.4.
-Upon its first formal meeting, and prior to performing any duties under this article or under G.S. chapter 160A, article 19, part 3C, the commission shall adopt rules of procedure governing the commission's actions which are not governed by this article or the General Statutes.
-The commission shall also adopt principles and guidelines for new construction, alterations, additions, moving and demolition of designated historic landmarks and properties in historic districts.
-The guidelines may be amended by the Historic Preservation Commission.
-All guidelines and amendments shall be subject to approval by the Town Council. - 3.5.4.
+Thereafter, all appointments shall be for three-year terms.

+3.5.3.2.3.
+The commission shall select from among its members a chairperson and vice-chairperson who shall be elected annually by the commissioners.

+3.5.3.2.4.
+Upon its first formal meeting, and prior to performing any duties under this article or under NCGS 160D-942, the commission shall adopt rules of procedure governing the commission's actions which are not governed by this article or the General Statutes.
+The commission shall also adopt principles and guidelines standards for new construction, alterations, additions, moving and demolition of designated historic landmarks and properties in historic districts.
+The guidelines standards may be amended by the Historic Preservation Commission.
+All standards guidelines and amendments shall be subject to approval by the Town Council.

+3.5.4.
 Attendance at Meetings.

 Any member of the commission who misses more than three (3) consecutive regular meetings or more than four (4) meetings in a calendar year shall lose his or her status as a member and shall be replaced or reappointed by the Town Council.
 The council shall act within sixty (60) days to fill vacancies on the commission.
-Absence due to sickness, death in the family or other emergencies of like nature shall be recognized as approved absences and shall not affect the member's status on the commission, except that in the event of a long illness or any other such cause for prolonged absence, the member shall be replaced. - 3.5.5.
+Absence due to sickness, death in the family or other emergencies of like nature shall be recognized as approved absences and shall not affect the member's status on the commission, except that in the event of a long illness or any other such cause for prolonged absence, the member shall be replaced.

+3.5.5.
 Meetings.

-The commission shall establish a meeting time and shall meet at least quarterly and more often as it shall determine and require. - 3.5.6.
+The commission shall establish a meeting time and shall meet at least quarterly and more often as it shall determine and require.

+3.5.6.
 Minutes.

 The commission shall keep permanent minutes of all its meetings, which shall be a public record.

-The minutes shall record attendance of commission members and the commission's resolutions, findings, recommendations and actions. - 3.5.7.
+The minutes shall record attendance of commission members and the commission's resolutions. findings, recommendations and actions.

+3.5.7.
 Receipt of Gifts and Authority to Acquire Historic Properties.

 The Town Council shall have the right to accept gifts and donations in the name of the town for historic preservation purposes.
-It is authorized to make appropriations to the commission in any amount necessary for the expenses of the operation of the commission, and acquisition, restoration, preservation, operation, and management of historic buildings, structures, sites, areas, or objects designated as historic landmarks or within designated historic districts, or of land on which such buildings or structures are located, or to which they may be removed. - 3.5.8.
+It is authorized to make appropriations to the commission in any amount necessary for the expenses of the operation of the commission, and acquisition, restoration, preservation, operation, and management of historic buildings, structures, sites, areas, or objects designated as historic landmarks or within designated historic districts, or of land on which such buildings or structures are located, or to which they may be removed.

+3.5.8.
 Role of Council.

 The designation of a historic landmark or district shall be effected through the adoption of an ordinance by the Town Council.
 No landmark or district shall be recommended for designation unless it is deemed to be of special significance in terms of its historical, prehistoric, architectural or cultural importance, and to possess integrity of design, setting, workmanship, materials, feeling and/or association.
 The landmark or district must lie within the planning and zoning jurisdiction of the town.